All writing

 The fastest way to form your own opinion

 No article is a substitute for trying software.
-The OpenVPM demo at demo.openvpm.com runs in your browser with a preloaded patient database.
-Appointments, SOAP notes, invoicing: the full workflow is there.
+The OpenVPM demo at demo.openvpm.com runs in your browser with a preloaded patient database and demonstrates selected appointment, SOAP-note, and invoicing workflows.
+It is not proof that every clinic workflow or integration is supported.

 Use it for twenty minutes.
 If it fits how your practice works, dig deeper.
 If it does not, you have spent twenty minutes and nothing else.